chfw/gease/README.rst

 ================================================================================

-You can install it via pip:
+You can install gease via pip:

 .. code-block:: bash